NYUCCL/psiTurk/README.md

 What is this?
 ============

-**psiTurk** is an open platform for conducting custom behavioral experiments on Amazon's Mechanical Turk.
+**psiTurk** is an open platform for science on Amazon's Mechanical Turk.

-It is intended to provide most of the backend machinery necessary to run your experiment.
-It uses AMT's _External Question_ HIT type, meaning that you can collect data using any website.
-As long as you can turn your experiment into a website, you can run it with **psiTurk**!
+It is intended to provide most of the backend machinery necessary to run dynamic and interactive behavioral experiments on Amazon Mechanical Turk (AMT).
+As long as you can turn your experiment into a dynamic webpage, you can run it with **psiTurk**!

 *Features*